Tokenbox Trading 6.9% Lower Over Last 7 Days (TBX)

-Tokenbox (CURRENCY:TBX) traded 0.5% higher against the dollar during the 24-hour period ending at 20:00 PM Eastern on July 11th.
-One Tokenbox coin can now be purchased for approximately $0.0173 or 0.00000051 BTC on exchanges.
-During the last seven days, Tokenbox has traded down 6.9% against the dollar.
-Tokenbox has a total market cap of $194,184.52 and approximately $897.00 worth of Tokenbox was traded on exchanges in the last 24 hours.
+Tokenbox (CURRENCY:TBX) traded 0.7% lower against the dollar during the 24-hour period ending at 19:00 PM ET on July 18th.
+Over the last seven days, Tokenbox has traded 6.9% lower against the dollar.
+Tokenbox has a total market cap of $181,887.47 and approximately $33.00 worth of Tokenbox was traded on exchanges in the last 24 hours.
+One Tokenbox coin can now be purchased for $0.0162 or 0.00000051 BTC on popular cryptocurrency exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.